iblancasa/kiali-tracing-tutorial/steps/01-infrastructure.md

 ```

 ### Jaeger
+[Jaeger](https://www.jaegertracing.io/docs/1.57/) is an open-source, end-to-end distributed tracing system used for monitoring and troubleshooting microservices-based applications.
+It helps track the flow of requests through various services, providing insights into service latencies, root causes of performance issues, and service dependencies.
+Developed initially by Uber Technologies and now part of the Cloud Native Computing Foundation (CNCF), Jaeger supports various features such as context propagation, distributed context management, and spans and traces collection.
+It integrates with a wide range of tools and platforms, facilitating the visualization of request flows and pinpointing issues within complex microservice architectures, ultimately enhancing the observability and reliability of distributed systems​​​​.

 For this tutorial we will deploy a Jaeger instance that will store all the traces in memory.
 This deployment mode is called "all in one" and is good for testing or demo purposes.
 ```sh